 I learned to work independently, organize and plan my working day (what should be done and be completed).

 Q. How do you like to spend time outside of the office?

 Week days, I go to the gym and on sunny days (we were pretty lucky this year) I enjoy chilling out by the sea.
 On evenings I usually go out with my roommates.
 Weekends - small journeys to the nearest cities and do some tourism/shopping.

 Q. What are you enjoying about living and working in Portsmouth?

 Anything!
-You know this is my first time working and living for a period of 6 months away from home, so everyday is a new experience for me.
-I chose also Portsmooth due to the proximity of the sea.
-What I discover lately is the diversity of culture in Portsmouth.
+You know this is my first time working and living for a period of 6 months away from home, so every day is a new experience for me.
+I chose also Portsmouth due to the proximity to the sea.
+What I have discovered lately was the diversity of cultures in Portsmouth.
 On one street you can either eat Chinese, Greek, Turkish or Indian food.